zabryant89/CIS434_Group3_TermProject/README.md

 2. 4-Way Traffic Light - ZB - JD - BM
 3. Ordering System - JD - SO - MM - BM
 4. Order form management system - NY - SO

+The group has decided on the ordering system.
+Google Drive link to our rough draft for task list (courtesy of Sarah): https://docs.google.com/document/d/1dOELwiwpiYFfZ2WXYEsrxJHZd59Wg-sOU9ieZ-ShWjw/edit